Estimating Probabilistic Safe WCET Ranges of Real-Time Systems at Design Stages: Introduction

-In this paper, we propose a \underline{S}afe WCET \underline{A}nalysis method \underline{F}or real-time task sch\underline{E}dulability (SAFE) (1)~to test schedulability of a set of tasks while accounting for uncertain WCET values, i.e., ranges, and (2)~to estimate WCET ranges under which tasks are likely to be schedulable.
+\textbf{Contributions.} In this article, we propose a \underline{S}afe WCET \underline{A}nalysis method \underline{F}or real-time task sch\underline{E}dulability (SAFE) to estimate WCET ranges under which tasks are likely to be schedulable with a probabilistic guarantee.
 Our approach is based on a stress testing approach~\cite{Briand:05} using meta-heuristic search~\cite{Luke:13} in combination with polynomial logistic regression models.
 Specifically, we use a genetic algorithm~\cite{Luke:13} to search for sequences of task arrivals which likely lead to deadline misses.
-Afterwards, logistic regression~\cite{David:86}, a statistical classification technique, is applied to infer a \emph{safe WCET border} in the multidimensional WCET space.
-This border aims to partition the given WCET ranges into \emph{safe} and \emph{unsafe} sub-ranges for a selected deadline miss probability, and thus enables engineers to investigate trade-offs among different tasks' WCET values.
-We evaluated our approach by applying it to a complex, industrial satellite system developed by our industry partner, LuxSpace.
+Then, logistic regression~\cite{David:86}, a statistical classification technique, is applied to infer a \emph{safe WCET border} in the multidimensional WCET space with a probabilistic guarantee.
+This border aims to partition the given WCET ranges into \emph{safe} and \emph{unsafe} sub-ranges for a selected deadline miss probability $p$, and thus enables engineers to investigate trade-offs among different tasks' WCET values.
+WCET ranges are deemed to be probabilistically safe if tasks, within such ranges, have a high probability to complete their executions before their specified deadlines.
+In this article, for the sake of simplicity, we refer to probabilistically safe WCET ranges as safe WCET ranges.
+We evaluated our approach by applying it to a complex, industrial satellite system developed by our industry partner, LuxSpace, as well as two industrial systems from different domains and several synthetic systems.
 Results show that our approach can efficiently and accurately compute safe WCET ranges.
+SAFE scales to complex industrial systems as an offline analysis method.
+Execution times of SAFE on our industrial systems are practically acceptable, i.e., at most 27h.
 To our knowledge, SAFE is the first attempt to estimate safe WCET ranges within which real-time tasks are likely to meet their deadlines for a given level of confidence, while enabling engineers to explore trade-offs among tasks' WCET values.
 Our full evaluation package is available online~\cite{Artifacts}.